 Thank you for being you.

 Thank you for coming here.
 Helping me to be me and do what I love.
-For letting me be enough with these humble little recipes.
+For letting me be enough with these internet recipes.

 And that's why I don't have a published cookbook.
 Because this blog is enough.
 You, being here, grabbing recipes - it's enough.

 And by the way: blogging is totally cool to teenagers and twenty-somethings.
-They grew up with the word.
+They grew up in that world.
 So I'm thinking by the time I am a Grandma, I will be like the coolest Grandma ever to my grandkids.
 So, there's always that to look forward to. 🙂